-The 51-year-old actor recently had a chat with James Corden on The Late Late Show With James Corden, and revealed to everyone that “there were moments” where he honestly believed that the Elf role would ruin his career.
+The 52-year-old actor had a chat with James Corden on The Late Late Show With James Corden back in December 2018, and revealed to everyone that “there were moments” where he honestly believed that the Elf role would ruin his career.
 Will said, “The first two weeks of shooting were kind of all the exteriors in New York.
 So, still kind of discovering what this movie’s gonna be and running around New York City in yellow tights,” Will recalled.
 “People recognizing me from Saturday Night Live going, ‘You OK?
 What’s going on?'”

 And since we’ve all seen Elf a bunch of times, especially since they play it nonstop on television during the holidays, the film was clearly a success.
 Will said, “It was just obviously one of those where the stars aligned and 15 years later, it’s crazy.”
 The film also starred Zooey Deschanel, Bob Newhart, and James Caan.
 Will actually spoke about what James told him during the films premiere.

 “He’s like, ‘Hey, I gotta tell you something.
 Every day on set I thought you were way too over the top, but now I see what you were doing.
 Great job,'” Will said while laughing, adding, “I just love the thought that there we were, working every day, and he’s going back to his hotel room going, ‘Geez, get me out of this one.’
 That was fun.”